ibm-apiconnect/v10-playbooks/change-mgmt-backup-cfg/change-mgmt-backup-cfg-cp4i-playbook.md

 echo

 #Scaling the apiconnect operator back up.
 When the operator has scaled back up it will see that it is missing postgres deployments and will recreate them
-kubectl scale deploy ibm-apiconnect --replicas=1 -n $ns if [ "$?" -eq 1 ]; then
+kubectl scale deploy ibm-apiconnect --replicas=1 -n $op_ns if [ "$?" -eq 1 ]; then
-  echo "Error scaling up ibm-apiconnect deployment" kubectl get deploy ibm-apiconnect -n $ns if [ "$?" -eq 1 ]; then
+  echo "Error scaling up ibm-apiconnect deployment" kubectl get deploy ibm-apiconnect -n $op_ns if [ "$?" -eq 1 ]; then
     read -p "If running the APIC Operator locally, please manually start the APIC Operator.
 Proceed when started.
 Proceed? (y/n) " -n 1 -r echo